Series 80388Department of Corrections. Inmate Services Prison commitment registers

 Cite the Utah State Archives and Records Service, the creating agency name, the series title, and the series number.

 The registers were first microfilmed during 1981; archival processing of the entire series was completed during 1989 by J. Brent Brinkerhoff.
 Page 188 of Volume A was missed in the original filming and was spliced to the beginning of reel 2 in 1991.
-Originals are kept by the Inmate Records Office at the Utah State Prison.
-Current retention is 5 years in the office and in the Record Center for 10 years.
-At that point the registers are ready to transfer to archives.
+Physical processing of the record books was completed in December 2021 by Jim Kichas as part of a larger processing project and collaboration with the Department of Corrections.

-Indexes: Name indexes are available for books B, E, and C on reel 1.
+Indexes: Name indexes are available for books B, D, and E on reel 1.

 - Criminal investigation--Utah.